ferg-dwr/HRL_StoryMap_Embeddings/HRL_SM_TRACKER.md

 - **Content and wording to come from Anecita.
 Do not draft speculatively**

 ### Panel 2 — Fishing families
-- Commercial and recreational salmon fishing supports coastal communities
+- Commercial and recreational salmon fishing supports communities, restaurants, and related industries, like ice
-- When the season closes, the loss is immediate and local
+- When the season is limited or doesn't open at all because of low salmon numbers, the loss is deeply felt
-- People whose livelihood depends on the same fish
+- There are ripple effects of this loss through communities

 ### Panel 3 — Everyone downstream
 - Delta communities, farmers, boaters, birders